qrti/picoLog/README.md

 ## Preparation
 ```
+- plug in Pico and retrieve used COM port in device manager (windows)
+  adapt PORT variable in python script to used COM port
+  (you may also adapt monitor_port variable in platformio.ini)
 - compile and transfer C++ part of picoLog to Pico
   or copy ready compiled .uf2 file via explorer (windows) to Pico
-- retrieve used com port in device manager (windows)
-  and adapt PORT variable in python script
-- to the script Pico must be plugged to PC via USB
 ```

 <br>